Living daylights

 Definitions

-to emphasize the intensity of a scare or startle, often used in the phrase "scared/stared the living daylights out of someone"
+to emphasize the intensity of a scare or startle, often used in the phrase "scared/stared the living daylights out of someone"to beat someone up

 to emphasize the ease with which someone is defeated, often used in the phrase "beat the living daylights out of someone"